TacoCake/mediamanager/Guides/guide-setup-torrent-client.md

 *Unecrypted traffic* is less common than encrypted traffic since it's safer to use encryption over nothing at all.
 However, by default, most torrenting client allow it by default.

 *Encrypted traffic* basically hides the current data that you are torrenting from anyone looking in on your internet traffic.
 (I.E. Your ISP)
-\n\r **Important note: however, anyone _inside_ the peers list, can easily see your IP in the peers list. \n\r Which is why it is recommended to get a VPN for torrenting**
+>**Important note: however, anyone _inside_ the peers list, can easily see your IP in the peers list.
+>Which is why it is recommended to get a VPN for torrenting**